 Sure, alcohol may make you sleepy, but it dries you out and causes your sinuses to swell.

-Brew a cup of tea
+Brew a cup of tea.

-Recipe for a simple ginger tea: Thinly slice a 4-inch piece of fresh ginger root and boil for 30 minutes in a half-gallon of water.
+Recipe for a simple ginger tea: Thinly slice a four-inch piece of fresh ginger root and boil for 30 minutes in a half-gallon of water.
 Add cinnamon bark and sugar or honey for added flavor.
 It’s best to sip this brew awhile before bedtime, as it may stimulate stomach acid and potentially cause heartburn.

-Cut down on dairy
+Cut down on dairy.

 In some people, dairy products like milk, cheese, and yogurt can produce more mucus and lead to a worsening of cold and flu symptoms.
-Avoiding dairy when you’re sick may help to help improve congestion.
+Avoiding dairy when you’re sick may help to improve congestion.